DerGuru/The-Resonant/New Chapters/Part2/P2-08_Resonogram_Cluster.md

 "Good," Elyra said.
 "Next one."

 A chipped plate.
 Jason smoothed the rough edge where ceramic had broken away.
-Not restoring the lost material—that was beyond his capability—but making what remained less likely to chip further.
+Not restoring the lost material - that was beyond his capability - but making what remained less likely to chip further.

 "Better.
 Again."